CORE COURSE

 The cost of this course for non-designation students is $750.

-Corporate ethics is taking on increased prominence at U.S. companies.
-The Enron scandal — the largest corporate bankruptcy in U.S. history — and the failures of the accounting profession to provide fair warning of the company’s problems, as well as questionable accounting practices reported in a number of large companies has resulted in significant changes to corporate governance.
-With passage of the Sarbanes-Oxley Act of 2002 in response to these heightened concerns about ethical practices in leading American firms, how will it impact the captive insurance industry – and what should managers and staff in the industry need to know and practice to demonstrate high ethical standards?
+Corporate ethics has taken on increased prominence at U.S. companies.
+The Enron scandal — the largest corporate bankruptcy in U.S. history — and the failures of the accounting profession to provide fair warning of the company’s problems, as well as questionable accounting practices reported in a number of large companies, resulted in significant changes to corporate governance.
+How did these changes impact the captive insurance industry?
+What do managers and staff in the industry need to know and practice to demonstrate high ethical standards?

 This course focuses on legal and ethical issues related to business practices in the captive insurance industry.
-Through scenarios, case studies, and readings, participants will:
+Using real world examples, participants will explore situations that arise in captive insurance transactions.

 Online Course – Group-Internet-Live